-Software development is subdivided into phases similar to the following:
+Software development models commonly subdivide the process into phases similar to the following :

-- 1. Requirements analysis: determine user needs - 2.
-Specification: describe precisely what the role of the software will be - 3.
-Design: determine how to realize the software, and devise the overall organization - 4.
-Implementation: formulate the algorithms and program(s) - 5.
-Verification: certify that the program(s) meet the specification - 6.
-Maintenance: perform ongoing changes and corrections after the software is in use
+- 1. requirements analysis: determine user needs - 2. specification: describe precisely what the role of the software will be - 3. design: determine how to realize the software, and devise overall organization - 4. implementation: formulate the algorithms and program(s) - 5. verification: certify that the program(s) meet the specification - 6. maintenance: perform ongoing changes and corrections after the software is in use